 - 21st Century Clients will help you get your first clients and develop the skills to create a basic marketing plan for your income tax preparation business

-- 21st Century Business Resources provides you templates and checklists to build your systems and run your home based tax preparation business
+- 21st Century Business Resources provides you with templates and checklists to build your systems and run your home-based tax preparation business

 Looking for a comprehensive view of the course content?
 You can get a more in-depth look by scrolling down to the Curriculum section.